gyepisam/redux/README.md

     $ redo target.EXT

 target is a filename with the extension EXT.
+Redo searches for a `.do` file, a script whose execution will produce the desired target file.

 Starting in the directory containing target.EXT, redo searches for one of the files target.EXT.do, default.EXT.do, and default.do.
-If none is found, redo searches sequentially in that directory's parent and so on up the directory structure for one of the files default.EXT.do or default.do.
-The search stops when one of the files is found, redo reaches the file system root or the project root, which is denoted by the directory `.redo`, normally created by `redo-init`.
+If none is found, redo searches sequentially in parent directories.
+The search stops when a script file is found or redo reaches the the project root, which is denoted by the directory `.redo`, normally created by `redo-init`.

 The first correct `.do` file found is used to produce target.ext.